Effective date: May 13, 2020

 - To consider a business transaction that might involve the sale or other transfer of our assets, which might include personal information.

 For Site Visitors and Users.
-For those who visit the site, register, login, request a demo or additional information or otherwise use the Convoso Services, we use such information, including for the following purposes: to simplify your login; to improve the Convoso Services, including customizing them to your preferences; to provide you a demo and/or additional information and then follow-up; to respond to technical support requests; to enable payment for your use of the services; and to inform you of certain changes in the Convoso Services, certain procedures, your use and your account(s).
-For all such persons, we will contact you in the future if your actions require us to do so—e.g., to send you an invoice, notify you of matters regarding your use and so forth.
+For those who visit the site, register, login, request a demo or additional information or otherwise use the Convoso Services, we use personal information for the following additional purposes: to simplify your login; to improve the Convoso Services, including customizing them to your preferences; to provide you a demo and/or additional information and then follow-up; to respond to technical support requests; to enable payment for your use of the services; and to inform you of certain changes in the Convoso Services, certain procedures, your use and your account(s).
+For all such persons, we will contact you in the future if your actions require us to do so—e.g., to send you an invoice, notify you of matters regarding your use and so forth—and you give us permission to do so

-If you are a Customer then we will keep the personal information for as long as there is legal liability based on the agreement with you.
-The information received from those visitors who request a demo or additional information will be kept for one year.
+If you are a customer, then we will keep your personal information for approximately as long as there is legal liability based on our agreement with you.
+The information received from those visitors who request a demo or additional information will be kept for approximately one year.

 We usually keep such personal information for up to three (3) years, unless you request that we delete it (you have to follow the procedure for making such request, as described below).

 For Employees, Independent Contractors/Vendors, Shareholders and Others.
-Once you have an established relationship with us—e.g., you are employed by us, providing services to us or you own shares in Convoso—then we will use the personal information to manage that relationship.
-For example, for employees, we will use the personal information for those purposes normally associated with such employment, e.g., pay you, schedule your time of employment, evaluate you, train you, administer benefits and so forth.
-As such, we will use it to contact you for work-related matters
+Once you have an established relationship with us—e.g., you are employed by us, providing services to us or you own shares in Convoso—then we will use your personal information to manage that relationship.
+For example, for employees, we will use your personal information for those purposes normally associated with employment, e.g., pay you, schedule your time of employment, evaluate you, train you, administer benefits and so forth.
+As such, we will use it to contact you for work-related matters and you give us permission to do so.

 We usually keep such information for the longer of the contractually stipulated period or when legal liabilities expire.

 For Information Uploaded by Customers.
 Customers using the Convoso Services might upload personal information of third parties.
-Convoso does not have access to such information except in situations where that information has caused, or is involved in, system malfunctions that would require us to access such information to examine it exclusively to solve the problem.
+We do not access such information except in situations where that information has caused, or is involved in, system malfunctions that would require us to access such information to examine it to solve the problem; the supplying customer requests that we access or delete it; or if access is necessary to fulfill a legal or compliance obligations including, but not limited to, responding to a subpoena, civil investigative demand, or traceback request.
 Each such customer, not Convoso, is responsible for the use of such information in compliance with all relevant rules and regulations.
+If we receive a request from a consumer to exercise any legal right related to personal information uploaded by a customer, we will inform the consumer of the identity of the relevant customer and require that the customer submit their request directly to the customer for processing.

 Categories of Information Convoso Has Acquired in the Last 12 Months

-Below Convoso specifies the personal information acquired in the last twelve months (updated every year), which we have provided below.
+Below we specify the personal information acquired in the last twelve months (updated every year), which we have provided below.
 Immediately below that table we have provided more detail by type of individual.

 |K. Inferences drawn from other personal information.||Profile reflecting a person’s preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.